 Remember those triangular tents your parents used to have?
 They are known as ridge tents, and they consist of two poles at either end that join together in that classic shape.
 They aren’t popular these days, but some campers still enjoy them for their retro vibe.

 The backpacking tent is the ultimate choice for the hiker that is constantly on the go.
-It is lightweight and compact, as well as easy to pitch.
+Just make sure you know how to pack a backpack – tent included – for your next adventure.
+Generally, the backpacking tent is lightweight and compact, as well as easy to pitch.
 Still, its reduced size means that you won’t enjoy too much headspace during this time.

 Also known as the vis-à-vis tent, the family tent consist of two facing sleeping sections joined together by a common area.
 It is thus perfect for families of four or more.
 It also emulates the layout of an actual home for added comfort.